From Gilead to Bousbir

 It feels like something we have already witnessed… systems that weaponise the female body through surveillance, regulation, and force.

-It recalls the real-world systems that have shaped and controlled women’s bodies, especially under empire.
+Gilead is not only an imaged place, it is in many ways a memory.
+It recalls the real-world systems that have shaped and controlled women’s bodies, especially under empire - systems practiced, codified and aestheticised in places like colonial Morocco.

 One of them was called Bousbir.

-Bousbir was different in form, but not in logic.
-Built in 1923 by the French colonial administration in Casablanca, Bousbir was a walled-off red-light district, designed to house and regulate the sexual labour of Moroccan women.
-It was not some underground operation… it was sanctioned, designed, and legal.
+Built in 1923 by the French colonial administration in Casablanca, Bousbir was a walled-off red-light district designed to house and regulate the sexual labour of Moroccan women.
+It was not an underground operation or a moral aberration, rather it was sanctioned planned, and legal.
+The women who lived there were not free.

 They were confined.